Jeremy-19/Jeremy-19/README.md

 Hi, I'am Jeremy- A fresh graudate with a warm and friendly demeanour always!
 Skilled at conflict resolution.
 Punctual problem solver and avid multitasker.
 Known for being responsible and an essential part of group projects.

+## Mission
+To bridge the gap between computers and humans.

 ## Area of Interests
-🤖 Artificial Intelligence,
+🤖 Artificial Intelligence
-🔢 Algorithms,
+🔢 Algorithms
-⚙️ Systems Design,
+⚙️ Systems Design
-📖 Research various topics
+📖 Research on various topics

  ## Computing Skills
 • Programming in Python, PHP, HTML, CSS, JavaScript, C++, C#, .NET.